LLB (Bristol) LLM (Essex) MSc (Cranfield) PhD (Tilburg)

 Fikire Tinsae Birhane is studying the protection of the right to life of children in non-State armed groups.

-Bayode Ajo-Ojo is studying the ratification and domestic incorporation of the prohibition of torture in Nigeria.
+Bayode Ajo-Ojo is studying the domestic incorporation and implementation of the prohibition of torture in Nigeria.